 - Chronic watery diarrhea

 If you have watery diarrhea that lasts more than a few days, contact your doctor so that your condition can be diagnosed and properly treated.

 Diagnosing Microscopic Colitis

 Patients come to Penn State IBD Center with a variety of confusing and uncomfortable symptoms.
 Through careful examination using the latest technology, our doctors aim to make a precise diagnosis and pinpoint the location of your inflammation.
 It is important to clearly diagnose your condition, so that we can develop a personalized treatment plan.

-If you have symptoms of microscopic colitis, our doctors may need to retrieve a tissue sample from your colon to examine under a microscope.
+If you have symptoms of this type of colitis, our doctors may need to retrieve a tissue sample from your colon to examine under a microscope.
 We take this sample during a colonoscopy, a procedure that uses a long, thin tube with a camera to examine the large intestine (colon).
-Your doctor will also ask about any medications you take, particularly aspirin and ibuprofen, which may increase your risk of microscopic colitis.
+Your doctor will also ask about any medications you take, particularly aspirin and ibuprofen, which may increase your risk of developing this type of colitis.

 To rule out other conditions with similar symptoms, such as celiac disease or irritable bowel syndrome, our doctors may conduct one or more of the following tests: